Maxim-Laletin/PyBolt/README.md

 ## Current version

 The current version includes only the process of 2-body decays that produce one dark matter particle, which is the case of some dark radiation models like axions from lepton flavor-violating decays.
+Please use the 'UsingFBE_decay' notebook as an explanatory example of using PyBolt.